Dark Matter as Incomplete Crystallization: Neutrality, Abundance, and a 1.719 GeV Mass from the Octahedral Void

-Dark Matter as a Trapped K=6 Remnant
+Dark Matter as Incomplete Crystallization:

 Raghu Kulkarni